TorosyanV/carousel/README.md

 # carousel
-Bootsrap Carousel with Show Dialog
+Bootstrap Carousel with Show Dialog
 When user clicks butoon will open popup and show images in slider